Get up to €10,800 for a disrupted trip

 Besides that, it’s always a good idea to communicate with the airline in these situations so that you have a better understanding of what to expect.

-If you find that your flight has been delayed or cancelled as a result of the strikes, here’s what you should do.
+If you find that your flight has been delayed and you may be entitled to compensation or cancelled as a result of the strikes, here’s what you should do:

 Because the airlines and airports are striking at the same time, it makes compensation a little more complicated.
 If your flight is delayed or cancelled because of an airline strike alone, you should get compensated as long as your flight is with a European airline or departing from a European airport.